Ricardopumpkineater69420444/ricardoughh/README.md

 These bash scripts contain:

 ## sysinfo.sh This can help display system information including:
--Hostname
+- Hostname
--Ip address
+- Ip address
--CPU information
+- CPU information
--OS version
+- OS version
--Kernel version
+- Kernel version
--Uptime
+- Uptime
--disk usage
+- disk usage
--Memory
+- Memory

 ## Ollama_Check.sh
 -Displays information on whether the Ollama service is running or not.